user profile avatar

 Bio

 I am committed to being a creative, bold, passionate individual.
-I'm a storyteller at heart and want to make immersive and thrilling video games when I'm out of college.
-I am interested in many things, such as writing, coding, music production, gaming, and inspiring others who share my passion for creativity.
+I'm a storyteller at heart and want to engage with people through entertainment, specifically writing and entertaining.
+I am interested in many things, such as writing, acting, comedy, coding, music production, gaming, and inspiring others who share my passion for creativity.
 I wish to use my education to motivate individuals who feel like they have no voice, such as those with disabilities like ADHD and Autism, both of which I have.
 I also wish to inspire those in the LGBTQIA+ community, which I am a part of.
-I am an alumni from Seminole Ridge Community High School and have been accepted to the University of Central Florida and will be taking classes there in the Summer of 2025.
+I am an alumni from Seminole Ridge Community High School and have been accepted to the University of Central Florida and am currently taking classes there for the Spring 2026 term.
 I was in the biotechnology for all four years of my high school education, and have multiple laboratory certifications.
 I was also in my high school's Thespian Society and Society of Future Authors and Artists, and participated in and won writing contests at my school.
+I am in the Improv Academy at my school, and am actually going to be in the group of members heading up to UF for the Florida Improv Festival!

 Education